golubitsky/minesweeper/README.md

 **Minesweeper!**

-This is a CLI version of Minesweeper built using Ruby.
+This is a CLI version of the classic [Minesweeper](http://en.wikipedia.org/wiki/Minesweeper_%28video_game%29) built using Ruby.

 My partner and I built it one afternoon as one of the exercices during [App Academy](http://www.appacademy.io/).